 Birds you can see here include:

-Great Cormorant, Black-crowned Night Heron, Little Egret, Grey Heron, Purple Heron, Mallard, Garganey, Northern Shoveler, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Osprey, Red-footed Falcon, Eleonora's Falcon, Common Quail, Water Rail, Spotted Crake, Common Moorhen, Eurasian Coot, Black-winged Stilt, Little Ringed Plover, Ringed Plover, Kentish Plover, Little Stint, Temminck's Stint, Curlew Sandpiper, Common Snipe, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Yellow-legged Gull, Gull-billed Tern, Black Tern, European Turtle Dove, Common Cuckoo, Eurasian Scops Owl, Common Swift, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Sand Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Red-throated Pipit, Blue-headed Wagtail, Common Nightingale, Whinchat, European Stonechat, Northern Wheatear, Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Eurasian Reed Warbler, Great Reed Warbler, Sardinian Warbler, Common Chiffchaff, Spotted Flycatcher, Eurasian Golden Oriole, Woodchat Shrike, Common Starling, European Serin, Corn Bunting
+Great Cormorant, Black-crowned Night Heron, Little Egret, Grey Heron, Purple Heron, Mallard, Garganey, Northern Shoveler, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Osprey, Red-footed Falcon, Eleonora's Falcon, Common Quail, Water Rail, Spotted Crake, Common Moorhen, Eurasian Coot, Black-winged Stilt, Little Ringed Plover, Ringed Plover, Kentish Plover, Little Stint, Temminck's Stint, Curlew Sandpiper, Common Snipe, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Black-headed Gull, Slender-billed Gull, Audouin's Gull, Yellow-legged Gull, Gull-billed Tern, Black Tern, European Turtle Dove, Common Cuckoo, Eurasian Scops Owl, Common Swift, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Greater Short-toed Lark, Sand Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Red-throated Pipit, Blue-headed Wagtail, Common Nightingale, Whinchat, European Stonechat, Northern Wheatear, Western Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Common Reed Warbler, Great Reed Warbler, Sardinian Warbler, Common Chiffchaff, Spotted Flycatcher, Eurasian Golden Oriole, Woodchat Shrike, Common Starling, European Serin, Corn Bunting

 Like Albufera Marsh this area is botanically rich with a range of orchids including Bumble-bee Ophrys bombyliflora and Mirror Ophrys speculum.